rafaelbes/TLTWFeeder/README.md

 - TaskWarrior is an incredible task management tool
 - GTD is a produtivity method

+## TreeLine setup

+This tool supposes that the user uses TreeLine with nodes that are associated with actions (or tasks).

+These nodes in TreeLine should be of the type 'Action' with 4 fields:

+1. Nome (text type)
+2. Energy (choose type 'L/M/H')
+3. Priority (choose type 'L/M/H')
+4. EstimatedTime (numeric '#')

+## TaskWarrior setup

-In order to match TaskWarrior tasks and GTD actions, one should add three UDA fields on TaskWarrior: energy and estimated time to accomplish the task, and tuid (the TreeLine unique identifier).
+Now, in order to match TaskWarrior tasks, TreeLine action itens and GTD actions, one should add three UDA fields on TaskWarrior: energy and estimated time to accomplish the task, and tuid (the TreeLine unique identifier).
 They can be defined as follow in .taskrc:

 ```bash
 uda.energy.type=string